What is a retrospective?

 Distributed teams cannot find themselves in virtual retrospectives

 Let’s be honest; just about anything is more challenging with a remote, distributed team.
 To name a few — finding the perfect hour to host a meeting, breaking the internet connection on a Zoom call, staying late to align with the rest of the team, and, on top of that, hosting an effective retrospective session.
-It’s just a tip of an iceberg.
+It’s just the tip of the iceberg.

 How to prevent it?